 In response to this team’s work, the international body that oversees the Montreal Protocol has been working to better understand the problem, incorporating input and advice from its main advisory bodies into an effective global response, and the Chinese government has presented a national-scale plan to reinvigorate their efforts to comply with the Protocol.
 CIRES scientists comprised 9 members of the 14-member NOAA-CIRES team: Geoff S. Dutton, Eric Ray, Pengfei Yu (now at the Institute for Environment and Climate Research at Jinan University in Guangzhou, China), Debra Mondeel, Carolina Siso, David Nance, Lei Hu, Fred Moore, and Ben R. Miller.

-Also in the category of “Pathfinding Partnerships,” Jeff Lukas from the CIRES Western Water Assessment and Eric James, a CIRES scientist who works in NOAA ESRL’s Global Systems Division, were recognized for their work on a multi-agency, public-private collaboration to estimate probable maximum precipitation and frequency of extreme events above dams in Colorado and New Mexico, to enhance safety and community resilience efforts and inform the Colorado State Engineer and Army Corp of Engineers' priorities and urgent projects.
-The project leads are Kelly Mahoney from NOAA ESRL’s Physical Sciences Division and William McCormick from the Colorado Division of Water Resources.
+Also in the category of “Pathfinding Partnerships,” Jeff Lukas from the CIRES Western Water Assessment and Eric James, a CIRES scientist who works in NOAA ESRL’s Global Systems Laboratory, were recognized for their work on a multi-agency, public-private collaboration to estimate probable maximum precipitation and frequency of extreme events above dams in Colorado and New Mexico, to enhance safety and community resilience efforts and inform the Colorado State Engineer and Army Corp of Engineers' priorities and urgent projects.
+The project leads are Kelly Mahoney from NOAA ESRL’s Physical Sciences Laboratory and William McCormick from the Colorado Division of Water Resources.

 Colorado has one of the highest per capita concentrations of federal science, research and engineering facilities in the nation, according to CO-LABS, a consortium of federally funded scientific laboratories, universities, businesses, local governments, and community leaders organized to showcase Colorado’s research facilities.
 CO-LABS launched the Governor’s Award for High-Impact Research in 2009.
 This year’s awards will be presented on November 12 at the Denver Museum of Nature & Science.